k-czekaj/PORTFOLIO/README.md

 ## SOFT SKILLS

-- precision and attention to quality
+🔎 precision and attention to quality

-- communication and teamwork skills
+🙌 communication and teamwork skills

-- critical thinking
+💥 critical thinking

-- ability to learn new tools, systems and processes quickly
+📚 ability to learn new tools, systems and processes quickly

-- thinking outside the box
+💡 thinking outside the box

-- problem solving and analytical skills
+:chart_with_upwards_trend: problem solving and analytical skills

-- proactive attitude
+:rocket: proactive attitude

-- desire for self-development
+🔁 desire for self-development

-- energetic and motivated
+🔋 energetic and motivated

-- well-organized
+:clipboard: well-organized

-- assertive
+🙅‍♀️ assertive

 ## TOP 5 GALLUP STRENGHTS